 Tish Bachleda has been part of Pennsylvania’s Lebanon Valley most of her life.
 Born and raised in the Richland area, she first established her creative flair as a stylist with local hair salons.
 After several years of success while raising a family, she decided she wanted to help others in deeper ways, and worked as an advocate for Domestic Violence Intervention of Lebanon County.
 She helped victims of domestic violence find their voices in the legal process to help defend themselves and re-establish a positive path for themselves and their families.

-The former bakery building was then converted into a complete pottery studio, where Tish and Mike work together create redware and stoneware folk art designs for utilitarian use and seasonal decoration.
+The small bakery building they left was then converted into a complete pottery studio where Tish and Mike work together create redware and stoneware folk art designs to sell in the gallery.

-Now fully established as a professional artisan, Tish’s work is owned by collectors across the United States, as well as in Canada and Spain.
-The quality of her textile work has allowed her to be included among the country’s top traditional artisans as juried by Early American Life magazine.
-Her attention to detail has caught the eye of antique dealers in recent years, and Tish has been commissioned to restore family heirloom rugs and early treasures threatened by age decay and wear.
-Most notably, famous antiques collector and Where the Wild Thing Are illustrator Maurice Sendak was one of Tish’s rug restoration clients before he passed away in 2012.
+Now fully established as a professional artisan, Tish’s work is owned by collectors across North America and in Europe.
+The quality of her textile work has allowed her to be included among the country’s top traditional artisans as juried annually by Early American Life magazine since 2003.
+Her attention to detail has caught the eye of antique textile dealers as well, and Tish has been commissioned to restore family heirloom rugs threatened by age decay and wear.
+Most notably, famous antiques collector and Where the Wild Things Are illustrator Maurice Sendak was one of Tish’s rug restoration clients before he passed away in 2012.